StrawberryChocolateFudge/Acyclic.app/README.md

 The protocol is made up of 3 smart contracts, the RequestedTokens, GraphStore and the AGPH token contract library.

 The RequestedTokens serves as a way to federate what tokens can be used, to avoid a malicious token to make it into the list.
-The selection of the requested tokens could be turned into a DAO later, or it might go unchecked and only a fixed amount of assets will be available.
-In this case, the protocol will be fully decentralized and unalterable.

 GraphStore is the contract that tracks and deploys all AGPH token contracts.
 It stores a list that can be used to compute the DAG on the client for tokens.
 Token contracts can be deployed by the Graphstore by anyone, however only Accepted tokens can be used and the deployment has a fee.